Childhood Practice BA (Hons)

 Rest of UK students

-For students normally domiciled in the rest of the UK (England, Wales and N. Ireland) and with a term-time address in Scotland studying this course full-time, the following fees apply:
+For students normally domiciled in the rest of the UK (England, Wales and N. Ireland, including Channel Islands and the Isle of Man) without a term-time address in Scotland,i.e. studying from their home country, or assessed as RUK fee status, the following fees apply:

 External scholarships and financial support may be available.
 Contact your enrolling college for more information.